pborreli/Aura.Web/index.md

     // The page key does not exist, null is returned var_dump($webcontext->getQuery('page'));

-    // The page key does not exist, alt is returned echo $webcontext->getQuery('page', 1);
+    // The page key does not exist, alt is returned, in the below case 1. echo $webcontext->getQuery('page', 1);

     // fetch entire query